tekknolagi/isdt/assignments/01-cli-investigative.md

 detailed and includes the commands you ran) and the name of the murderer as your answer.

+If you don't figure out the murderer, please provide your investigation details anyway for partial credit.

 ## Submitting your work

 Write your answers in a text file, `answers.txt`.
 It should be split into two